-How to turn off the Timeline and your activity history, in Windows 10
+How to turn off your activity history, and the Timeline, in Windows 10

-In Windows 10 April 2018 Update, Microsoft has introduced a new feature called the Timeline.
-This feature stores the history of your activities in Windows 10, on Microsoft's cloud servers (if you want to) and synchronizes it across your Windows 10 devices.
+In recent versions of Windows 10, Microsoft has introduced a new feature called the Timeline.
+However, most users refer to it as the Task View's app history.
+This feature stores the history of your activities in Windows 10, on Microsoft's cloud servers (if you want to) and synchronizes it across your Windows 10 computers and devices.
 If you do not use this feature and you want Windows 10 to stop collecting your activity history, here is how to stop it:

-How to view your Timeline, and your activity history, in Windows 10
+How to view the Timeline with your activity history, in Windows 10

 The Timeline keeps a journal of all your activities so that you can resume them later, from where you left off.
 For it to be able to monitor your actions, the Timeline must be able to record what you are working on, in the apps that you use.
 To be able to do that, apps must offer support for this feature.
 You can learn more about this feature, and what it does, from this tutorial: What is the Timeline in Windows 10 and how to use it to resume past activities.